You can put your love of animals to work for you by seriously considering to become a professional by starting a pet sitting business in your area.

 You will also need a business license.

-For this you can seek out the advice of your country’s rules whether you will be operating your new small business from Canada or from the United States.
-NOTE: Please be aware that you may need to obtain a bond before being able to receive a business licence.
+NOTE: Please be aware that you may need to obtain a bond before being able to receive a business license.

 Marketing Your Pet Sitting Services

 When starting out, stick with social media, flyers or pamphlets handed out locally and at your local veterinarian offices.

 You should seriously consider creating a Google MyBusiness account if you are not afraid to advertise online.
 If you love Google, Google will LOVE your business.

 Google now provides Canadians with a FREE website within your Google MyBusiness account, so take advantage especially if your competition is too paranoid to put their advertising online.
 In this way, your business can gain even more clients.

 If you are in the USA, go here to get your FREE Google website started.

 On your free website, be sure to provide what services are included in your rate and what services you consider as an extra cost.